pedrosk/cap_linux_intro/excercises.md

 You should see the file that you just created.
 Take note of the privileges for user, group and others:<br>
 Example: `-rw-rw-r-- 1 micky micky    0 Aug 25 17:46 my.file`

+Let go back to your sudo enabled user and run: `sudo chmod 770 /home/micky` to set more restrictive access privileges to Micky's home directory.

 Now, change use to `mouse` (HINT: use `su - mouse` as above)<br>
 After you log in run `bash` so your shell becomes `bash`